device42/device42-docs/docs/apps/business-applications/building-business-applications-in-device42.md

 Select _Add_ to add all devices that belong to this Affinity Group.
 Repeat this process if there are any other Affinity Groups or devices that need to be added to this Business Application.

-Once you have successfully imported everything over, use the tool bars at the top and right of the screen to label and color code the objects
+Once you have successfully imported everything over, use the toolbars at the top and right of the screen to label and color code the objects

 Select a box with a device name, then use the _Style_ tab on the right to change the color of this box.